The Flushing Meadows – A real boutique hotel with unique rooms, a fabulous bar, and views of the Alps.

 - Deutsches Museum – One of Germany’s best museums with wonderful interactive exhibitions that will delight kids and adults alike.
 For transportation aficionados, the museum has a fabulous outpost, the Verkeshrszentrum, just north of Bavariapark.
 The main museum is on an island in the Isar.
-10-minute walk (0.5 mile).
+(0.5 mile).

 - Sankt-Jakobs-Platz – This pleasant urban plaza hosts two of the city’s best specialist museums: the Stadtmuseum, where you can get your questions answered about Bavaria’s curious traditions at the “Typically Munich!” permanent exhibition and the Jüdisches Zentrum (Jewish Center), which includes the Ohel Jakob Synagogue and the Jewish Museum.
-11-minute walk (0.5 mile).
+(0.5 mile).

 - Marienplatz – Munich’s showstopping main square, named after the Virgin Mary, houses the distinctive Altes Rathaus and Neues Rathaus (old and new townhalls).
 The Neues Rathaus is the one with the wonderful Glockenspiel that chimes at 11 am, noon, and 5 pm daily (a must-see).
 One street south is the church known as Alter Peter (Old Peter, St. Peter, or Peterskirche).
 You are rewarded by marvelous views of Munich by scaling its 300+ steps (alternatively, take the elevator to the Neues Rathaus viewing tower).
-15-minute walk (0.7 mile).
+(0.7 mile).

 - Frauenkirche – The full name of Munich’s cathedral is Dom Zu Unserer Lieben Frau (Cathedral of Our Dear Lady), but it generally goes by its colloquial name.
 The 15th-century cathedral sits in a pleasant plaza and has distinctive Arabic-inspired towers.
-18-minute walk (1 mile).
+(1 mile).